-13-17 King Street East has historical and associative value as the Grandy Block.
-Constructed in 1892, it yields information regarding the reconstruction of Omemee after a series of fires in the early 1890s and the development of its businesses in the late nineteenth century.
-It has direct historical relationships with the history of commercial and economic development in Omemee as a commercial building within the downtown that provides information regarding the economic growth of the community throughout the second half of the nineteenth century.
-More specifically, it is the former home of the Omemee post office that once occupied the corner unit and yields information regarding the importance of the mail in turn of the century communities.
+16-22 King Street East, also known as the Commercial House Hotel, has historical and associative value as a former hotel serving the community in Omemee from the end of the nineteenth century to the early 1920s.
+Constructed in 1893, it yields information regarding the reconstruction of Omemee after a series of fires in the early 1890s and the development of its businesses in the late nineteenth century.
+It has direct historical relationships with the history of commercial and economic development in Omemee as one of the community's former hotels and is directly related to the growth of its nineteenth century hospitality industry.
+It also yields information regarding the local option in the early twentieth century and the impact of the temperance movement on the hospitality industry during this time period.